 Staff will check out your items, put them in a plastic bag, and place the bag on a table in the Community Center Vestibule.

 After calling, park your car and then come pick up your items at Hampton Community Library.
 Library staff will NOT bring items out to your car.

 Bags with your items will be on a table in the Community Center Vestibule.

 Find your bag labeled with your last name and hold ticket number (this is the last four digits on your library card).

 How will I know my hold items are ready for pickup?

 You will receive an email or phone notification, based on the preference selected in your account.
 To support social distancing efforts, Hampton Community Library is operating with very limited staff.
-Wait times for holds placed online are currently longer than usual.
+Wait times for holds placed are currently longer than usual.
 Thanks for your patience.

 How do I return materials?

 You may return materials through the Book Drop at Hampton Community Library.